 Listens on Thrift port and receives events from external Thrift client streams.
 When paired with the built-in ThriftSink on another (previous hop) Flume agent, it can create tiered collection topologies.
+Thrift source can be configured to start in secure mode by enabling kerberos authentication. agent-principal and agent-keytab are the properties used by the Thrift source to authenticate to the kerberos KDC.
 Required properties are in bold.